margaretmichelle/ENPH253_Robot/README.md

-# Randall - A Fully Autonomous Treasure Seeking Robot :robot:
+# Randall - A Fully Autonomous Treasure Seeking Robot

-## The Competition
+## The Competition :game_die:
 The **2022 ENPH 253 robotics competition** was designed to be the **most difficult** competition run over the 22-years the course has been established.

 Particularly, the **fully autonomous robots** were tasked to pick up and hold treasures, detect and avoid picking up magnetic bombs that looked exactly like treasures, overcome a chicken wire gap obstacle, follow black tape up a vertical 6-7” ramp, climb and descend onto a zipline, differentiate between a 1kHz and 10 kHz infrared beacon**, and be able to travel across a suspension bridge without the aid of black tape and signal processing.